Create Outdoor Preschool Learning Spaces

 Music brings such joy!
 Create a music wall in your backyard, by securing a variety of recycled items to a wall or fence.
 If you don't have space to dedicate to a music wall, consider a portable option such as a tote filled with plastic instruments, a small battery operated radio, or pans and wooden spoons for an impromptu marching band.

-Create a space for gathering
+Create a Space for Gathering

 Create a space outside for your children to gather.
 Group activities are fun outside!
 Your gathering area can be as simple as a picnic blanket on the lawn-to something as elaborate as an outdoor covered area.
+Keep in mind a space for children to gather on their own, setting up small group activities and even a circle time space!

 An outdoor picnic table provides a place to serve outdoor snacks, and meals.
 It also provides a quiet space for children to draw or do a table top activity while outside.